the

 8 days/7 nights

-Limited single room upgrades starting from $999 are available and can be added during booking, subject to availability.
+Limited private room upgrades starting from $999 are available and can be added during booking, subject to availability.

 Payment can be broken down into a $500 deposit + 3 additional installments.